 10 Common Invoicing Mistakes (And How to Avoid Them)

 Everybody makes mistakes, but that doesn’t mean you shouldn’t do your best to avoid them.
 This is especially true when it comes to online invoicing.
-Errors can lead to lost revenue, or even worse scenarios.
+Errors such as non-optimal payment terms can lead to lost revenue and issues with cash flow, or even worse scenarios.

-In this article, we’ll talk about ten of the most common invoicing mistakes, such as delaying your invoices, not following up, and including surprising fees.
+In this article, we’ll talk about ten of the most common invoicing mistakes, such as delaying your invoices, not following up or sending payment reminders, and including surprising fees.
 We’ll also discuss what steps you can take to ensure that you don’t repeat them.
 Let’s take a look!

 1. Inconsistently Invoicing Your Clients